 THE WINTER GARDEN BALLET - choreography by our dance teacher Veronika Sardiko

-The venue is also available for rent for rehearsals, film making, photo shoots and birthday parties.
+The venue is also available for rent for art, craft, music and language classes, rehearsals, film making, photo shoots and kids’ birthday parties (art or dance workshops may be offered to entertain the kids)

 You must be logged in to post a comment.